- Is Your Newborn Puppy Constipated?

 1. Keep Them Well Fed

-Newborn puppies should be kept hydrated through electrolytes or water, and they should have a diet high in fiber.
+Pet owners should keep newborn puppies hydrated through electrolytes or water.
+They should have a diet high in fiber.

 2. Check And Stimulate Their Abdomen

-You can also stimulate the puppy by using a warm wet cotton ball on their bottom, which should be rubbed on the area for 15-20 seconds with intervals of a few hours.
+You can also stimulate the puppy by using a warm wet cotton ball on its bottom, which should be rubbed on the area for 15-20 seconds with intervals of a few hours.